bostondiditeam/ros/README.md

 cmake  msg  package.xml  rosbuild  srv
 ```

-## Creating and build a ROS package
+## Creating and building a ROS package
 **Use Catkin, a low-level build system macros and infrastructure for ROS, to create and build ROS package. **

 Catkin package requirement :